 Directions

 - In a large dutch oven, and on medium heat, add ghee and onions to a large pot.
-Saute the onions for 10-15 minutes until carmelized.
+Cook the onions slowly until deeply caramelized.
+This creates the thick base of the stew.

 - Add in olive oil, Berbere spice, garlic, ginger, paprika tomato paste and stir for several minutes until absorbed into the onion.